cberzan/django-anger/README.md

 ## Squashing initial migrations into one

-This is useful when you have circular dependencies.
+This is useful when you want to reset your migration history, but you have circular dependencies between your apps.
 See ResettingMigrations.md.

 Usage: